Crypto-APIs/Crypto_APIs_2.0_SDK_.NET/docs/CreateSubscriptionsForApi.md

 <a name="newconfirmedtokenstransactionsandeachconfirmation"></a>
 # **NewConfirmedTokensTransactionsAndEachConfirmation**
-> NewConfirmedTokensTransactionsAndEachConfirmationResponse NewConfirmedTokensTransactionsAndEachConfirmation (string blockchain, string network, string context = null, NewConfirmedTokensTransactionsAndEachConfirmationRequestBody newConfirmedTokensTransactionsAndEachConfirmationRequestBody = null)
+> NewConfirmedTokensTransactionsAndEachConfirmationR NewConfirmedTokensTransactionsAndEachConfirmation (string blockchain, string network, string context = null, NewConfirmedTokensTransactionsAndEachConfirmationRB newConfirmedTokensTransactionsAndEachConfirmationRB = null)

 New confirmed tokens transactions and each confirmation